 Learn more about Andrea's work: Exploring the interphases between global policies and local practices

-Qualitative methods; Global health governance; Global maternal health; Health systems
+Health priorities; Qualitative methods; Global health governance; Global maternal health; Health systems; Metrics

-- 2019.
+- (2019).
 'Maternal deaths should simply be 0': Politicization of maternal death reporting and review processes in Ethiopia.
+Health Policy and Planning.
 492-498.